EventSaucePHP/EventSauce/docs/docs/reacting-to-events/process-managers.md

 ---

-In EventSauce process managers are nothing more than an implementation of the `Consumer` interface.
+In EventSauce process managers are nothing more than an implementation of the `MessageConsumer` interface.
 Unlike projections, which feed read models, process managers do more than just respond to something that happened.
 Process managers **act**.
 How the process manager interacts with your system depends on how you've chosen to model this interaction.
 You can dispatch commands or